tsplash/ophelos-toms-tech-task/readme.md

 ## Postman Collection

 A Postman collection is included in this repo (`postman_collection.json`).
-Import it into Postman to quickly test the endpoints. **Bear in mind you will need to create a statement first!** Ran out of time to seed the statement data....
+Import it into Postman to quickly test the endpoints.

 ## My Thoughts / Approach